polarode/hska-go-generics/README.md

 }
 ```

 The property to be tested is again provided as a function.
-However, the parameters are not used for the generation of input values outside of this function.
+However, the parameters are not used for the generation of input values outside this function.
 The input values are generated inside it, but *rapid* comes with its own generators, like *gopter*.
 For this example again a generator is used, that can generate a string based on a regex.
 If the check does not succeed for a set of generated parameters, an error has to be thrown within the property function.
 Unlike the other two libraries, the result can not just be returned as a boolean value.
 The property function is evaluated multiple times on the call `rapid.Check(t, property)`.